 In the early 1850s, London had extremely population-dense living conditions, which came with high levels of human waste.
 Getting rid of that waste was a cost only some could afford, which led to “artificial ponds of raw sewage” (p.
 11) that frequently accumulated, and even overflowed, in working-class neighborhoods.

-Recurring cholera outbreaks were a natural consequence of these living conditions, but at that time, its cause was a source of major debate.
+Recurring cholera outbreaks were a natural consequence of these living conditions, but at that time, their cause was a source of major debate.
 Most scientists and physicians incorrectly believed cholera could be traced to rancid smells, but Dr. John Snow, who also played a major role in the development of modern anesthesiology and medical hygiene, was convinced that bacteria-contaminated water was to blame after rigorously studying stool samples and sewage records for years.

 In 1854, Dr. Snow’s theory finally reached the surface.
 A mother washed her baby’s used diaper in a bucket of water, then dumped the bucket in a sewage pond near her house, which fed into the area’s primary well.
 Hundreds who pumped their water from there soon fell ill, and 616 eventually died.